Temporary Visas: Working, studying or visiting for a limited time

 You can also complain to the Ombudsman if you’ve been refused a “section 61” visa when you’re here unlawfully, or if you’ve been refused a special direction from the Immigration Minister.
 But the Ombudsman can’t investigate decisions by Immigration NZ about residence, deportation, or refugee status; that’s because those decisions can be appealed to the Immigration and Protection Tribunal.

-For how to complain to the Ombudsman, see “Challenging decisions and conduct of government agencies” in the chapter “Dealing with government agencies”.
+For how to complain to the Ombudsman, see: “Challenging decisions and conduct of government agencies”.

 “Judicial review” of the decision-making process

 You can’t appeal a decision about a Temporary Visa to the Immigration and Protection Tribunal or to the courts.
 However, as with any other decision made under an Act, you can apply to the High Court for it to review the process Immigration New Zealand followed in making their decision (unless you were overseas when they refused you the visa or cancelled your visa).
-In this way, you can enforce your rights in relation to the decision-making process – for example, you might object that Immigration NZ took irrelevant factors into account. see above, “How Immigration NZ makes Temporary Visa decisions”.
+In this way, you can enforce your rights in relation to the decision-making process – for example, you might object that Immigration NZ took irrelevant factors into account (see: “How Immigration NZ makes Temporary Visa decisions”).

-If you succeed, the High Court judge will usually order Immigration NZ to make the decision again, rather than telling them what to decide (for more information about judicial review, see the chapter “Dealing with government agencies”, under “Challenging decisions and conduct of government agencies”).
+If you succeed, the High Court judge will usually order Immigration NZ to make the decision again, rather than telling them what to decide (for more information about judicial review, see: “Challenging decisions and conduct of government agencies”).
 The courts themselves don’t have the power to grant immigration visas.